 Bowel cancer is the third most commonly diagnosed cancer worldwide.
 The disease has a higher prevalence in America and Europe compared to Asia, however in countries where people are adopting western diets, such as Japan, the incidence of colon cancer is increasing.
 There are multiple screening methods available including the faecal occult blood test, colonoscopy and flexible sigmoidoscopy.
 Advances in diagnosis and treatment of colon cancer have led to increased survival over the last decade.

 While the five-year colon cancer survival rate in the UK has been increasing over time, in 2010-2014 survival reached only 60%.
 This is the lowest five-year survival rate out of the 18 OECD countries that we included.
 Over the same time period in Australia it was as high as 70.6%, and Belgium reached a five-year colon cancer survival rate of 67.9%.

 Net survival is an estimate of the probability of survival from the cancer alone.
 It can be interpreted as the survival of cancer patients after taking into account the background mortality that the patients would have experienced if they had not had the cancer.
 Background mortality is derived from life tables of all-cause mortality rates in the general population.
 Net survival varies with age, and the age profile of cancer patients can vary with time and between geographical areas, so the estimates are age-standardised to facilitate comparison.
 Estimates are shown with their 95% confidence intervals.
 For convenience, net survival is expressed as a percentage in the range 0–100 per cent.

 For more detailed information on this data source, please see the Office for National Statistics website.

-For further information please see the OECD Definitions for Health Care Quality Indicators and Health at a Glance 2017.
+For further information please see: OECD Definitions for Health Care Quality Indicators and Health at a Glance 2019: OECD Indicators.